• Paul Bakker: Go Build a Lot of Stuff!

 Aug 31 2025

-Bruno left Sun and then returned, and he also joined the JCP (Java Community Process) around 2000 while he was outside Sun because at that point individuals could join.
-The user group that Bruno helped found, Soujava, also joined the JCP and that helped the JCP grow and be more inclusive.
-Now all these years later we have an OpenJDK, and open JCP, and hundreds of independent JUGs that can participate in community building and also Java development.
+Bruno left Sun and then returned, and he also joined the JCP (Java Community Process).
+Now all these years later we have OpenJDK, and open JCP, and hundreds of independent JUGs that can participate in community building and also Java development.

-Bruno in recent years has been talking a lot about building reputation and career by embracing the open-source lifestyle — writing code in Java or other FOSS technologies, contributing to open-source communities, and helping build the community itself.
-Since all of your work lives in public mailing lists and open-source repositories, you earn credibility by being visible, contributing, engaging the community, and helping others get involve as well.
+Bruno in recent years has been talking a lot about building reputation and career by embracing the open-source lifestyle — writing code in Java, contributing to Open Source, and helping build the community itself.
+Since our work lives in public mailing lists and open-source code repositories, we earn credibility by being visible, contributing, engaging the community, and helping others get involve as well, Bruno says.

 Bruno advises that career is a long-term project: "The more you work on it, the more you grow, the more results you have.
 So, the sooner you start the better.
 This is not a sprint!
 This takes time."